Razielini/PoE-Tic-Tac-Toe/README.md

-A Path of Exile Tic Tac Toe.
+## A Path of Exile Tic Tac Toe.

+A tic tac toe game made in React with a Path of Exile theme.

 ## Available Scripts